oarcscience/ith.oarc.science/egy/woe/woe00.md

 ###### This book is in the public domain because it was never registered or renewed at the US Copyright Office.

-###### Scanned at Intangible Textual Heritage March 2003, J. B. Hare, redactor.
+###### Scanned at Intangible Textual Heritage March 2003, J. Lelievre, redactor.
 This text is in the public domain.
 These files may be reproduced for any non-commercial purpose provided this notice of attribution is left intact.

 <span id="img_Frontispiece"></span> ![](img/front.jpg)
 OSIRIS KHENTI AMENTI, the Great God, seated in his shrine of fire.
 In